-Kate Middleton ‘Less Than Pleased’ With William’s Antics But Won’t Cancel Paris
+Kate Middleton Reportedly Unhappy With William’s Antics But Won’t Cancel Paris

 “Diana broke the mould.
 She did it for the daughter-in-law she would never meet.
 She changed the rules.
 So Kate has a lot to be thankful for, because Diana did it for her.
 It gives Kate a safer passage.
 It gives her an easier life.
 If only Diana could have had that.”

-He further said that “Kate has it much easier” and that it’s a shame that people back then did not “protect” and “nurture” Diana.
+He further said that “Kate has it much easier” and that it’s a shame people back then did not “protect” and “nurture” Diana.
 While Paul wants to meet Kate in person and possibly help her in her duties, he thinks the Duke of Cambridge might not fancy the idea.

 Paul has been criticized by some for using his royal connection for personal gains.
 Earlier this month, he showed Queen Elizabeth II’s peculiar eating habits on the television program Through the Keyhole.